Poet's Yearbook, reverie about the state of poetry in 1976

 Something missing from the list is feminism.
 The accepted start of modern feminism is in 1970, but in 1976 this was a momentous but private literary process, rather than something which was appearing in finished works to any great extent. mine field by Judith Kazantzis came out in 1977, the curtain is about to rise on this new sector of artistic productivity.
 (We do have ‘Webs on Fire’ by Penelope Shuttle, maybe this was feminist.
 I haven’t seen this one.)

 Gardiner also lists poetry magazines.
 He counts 170 of them but it seems likely he missed a few.
 In general they were even less selective than the books, so the worthless bulk of low-grade poetry books is surrounded by an even larger bulk of low-grade poetry in magazines.
 It’s probably easier dealing with magazines, they are more varied and you get less worried or irritated by the incompetence of the poets.
 You just move on to the next thing.
 That Britain could fill 170 magazines with excellent poems is a claim no one would make.
+But, some of them were filled with terific poems.

 It may not seem sensible to regard trivial things like sex films (and drug trips) as valid tests of a liberatory project, and as grounds for rejecting it.
 But that is how politics works, the victors make up the rules after the game has been played.
-The problems with the overall social project just lead us back to the success of individual works of art.
+The problems with the overall social project just lead us back to the success of (many) individual works of art.

 addendum on sex films

 Sweet's version of the British film industry in the 70s is too striking for me to let it go without adding some context.
 A BFI publication, Seventies British Cinema, edited by Robert Shail, gives the figures.
 A total of 56 'sex comedies’ were filmed in the Seventies. (p.5) Meanwhile, 'During the course of the Seventies, the number of feature films produced more than halved from eighty-four to forty-one.' (p. xiv) So, OK, a lot of people employed in the industry in 1971 were out of work in 1977.
 Some of them must have worked on the sex comedies, but these did not 'take over' because by count other genres were always the large majority.
 (See table on page 67.)
 The sex comedies were cheap and since they didn't expand more than they did they obviously weren't making super-profits.
-Sweet says 'In the 1970s, sex comedies accounted for the bulk of British production[.]’, but Shail's figures show them as just on 10% of production of feature films.
+Sweet says 'In the 1970s, sex comedies accounted for the bulk of British production[.]’, but Shail's figures show them as just on 10% of the production of feature films.
 Is this 'the bulk'? or is Sweet someone who watches too many movies?